nickkunz/treeforestboost/README.md

 <b> Binary </b>

 Consider that Trees based methods are best applied by ordered categorical values.
 Therefore, we reduce the 'job' feature, which contains multiple job titles to contain only two values, either employed or unemployed.
-Similarly, we apply the same transformation to the 'marital' feature, which contains multiple marital status, to either married or single. <br><br>
+Similarly, we apply the same transformation to the 'marital' feature, which contains multiple marital status, to either married or single.

 ```{r}
 ## convert 'job' feat to char string data type for transformation